Lut99/CookieFactory/README.md

 The factory has a few bare-essential modules, needed for normal factory process, regardless of the actual product(s) the factory makes:
 - Office:

-..The office is the main part of the factory.
-It manages all money flows, and, ..more importantly, all optimisations done in the factory (buying new modules, ..purchasing new recipes, ordering new researches, etc.)
+  The office is the main part of the factory.
+It manages all money flows, and, more importantly, all optimisations done in the factory (buying new modules, purchasing new recipes, ordering new researches, etc.)

 - Human Resources:

-..Human resources is the second main part of the factory.
-This module is in ..charge of hiring, firing and paying all workers in the factory.
+  Human resources is the second main part of the factory.
+This module is in charge of hiring, firing and paying all workers in the factory.

 - Logistics:

-..Logistics is the thirdmost main part of the factory.
-This module is in ..control of the goods flow from the market to the market again (but not the ..actual buying or selling).
+  Logistics is the thirdmost main part of the factory.
+This module is in control of the goods flow from the market to the market again (but not the actual buying or selling).
 - Depot:

-..The Depot is tied with the Logistics module, regarding importance in the ..factory.
+  The Depot is tied with the Logistics module, regarding importance in the factory.
 In fact, it can be seen as an extension to the Logistics module.
-The ..Depot is the link between the Factory and the outside world regarding ..resources.
+The Depot is the link between the Factory and the outside world regarding resources.
 The Factory can sell or buy resources through this way.

 Then there are some modules that aren't required exactly, but aren't related to a specific product either: